Quantis AI Trading

 What this actually is

 This is a learning project.
-The infrastructure (autonomous LLM agent, hard-rule discipline, git-as-memory) has engineering value regardless of P&L. There is no signal service, no subscription, nothing for sale, no community — just a private dashboard for the operator and a public page explaining what was built.
+The infrastructure — an autonomous LLM agent, hard-rule risk discipline, git-as-memory, an atomic risk-state file — has engineering value regardless of P&L. There is no signal service, no subscription, nothing for sale, no community — just a private dashboard for the operator and a public page explaining what was built.

 See it run